KarthihaKrishnan/Smart-household-manager/README.md

 # Smart Grocery Tracker
-A learning-driven full-stack project built step by step
+**Author:** Karthiha Krishnan
+**Role:** Aspiring Full-Stack Developer

+## Project Overview
+Smart Grocery Tracker is a learning-focused web application that started as a simple grocery list and is being evolved into a full-stack project.
+The goal of this project is not just to build features, but to understand how real-world applications grow — from frontend interactions to backend data persistence.
+This project represents my hands-on approach to learning full-stack development through practical problem-solving.

 ## Why I Built This Project
-I started this project to practice basic frontend development by creating a simple grocery list.
-As I used it more, I realised that a real shopping app needs more than just adding and removing items.
-This project became my way to learn full-stack development gradually, by solving real problems instead of following tutorials.

-## What the App Does (Current)
+I initially built this app to strengthen my frontend fundamentals using HTML, CSS, and JavaScript.
+While using the app, I realised that a real grocery or shopping app needs:
+- Persistent data
+- Clear separation of item states
+- A reliable source of truth
+- Support for real-world workflows (such as barcode scanning) Instead of stopping at a basic implementation, I decided to continue developing this single project as my full-stack learning journey.

+## Current Features
 - Create a grocery list
 - Add new items manually
 - Separate items into:
-- Pending items
+   * Pending items
-- Purchased items
+   * Purchased items
 - Mark items as purchased
 - Remove items from the list
+- Simple and clear user interface
+The current version focuses on clean UI behaviour and state management.

 ## How This Project Evolved
 Phase 1 – Frontend Foundation
-- Built the UI using HTML, CSS, and JavaScript
+- Built the interface using HTML and CSS
+- Implemented interactive behaviour with JavaScript
 - Learned DOM manipulation and event handling
-- Managed item state (pending vs purchased)
+- Managed UI state changes between pending and purchased items
-- Improved layout and usability through iteration
+- Iteratively improved layout and usability
+This phase helped me understand how user actions drive application state.

 ## Current Limitations
 At the moment:
 - Data is stored only in the browser
 - Refreshing the page clears the list
 - Items are available only on one device
+These limitations are intentional and have helped me clearly understand why backend systems are required in real applications.

-## Planned Enhancements (Learning Roadmap)
+## Planned Enhancements (Full-Stack Roadmap)
-Planned learning steps include:
+This project will continue to evolve with the following learning goals:
-Backend Integration
+Backend Integration (planned)
 - Persist grocery items using a backend service
 - Create APIs to:
     * Add items
     * Update item status
     * Fetch saved lists
-Database Design
+Database Design (planned)
 - Store grocery items with:
     * Name
     * Status (pending / purchased)
     * Timestamps
-    * Learn real-world data modelling
+- Learn real-world data modelling
-Barcode Scanning
+Barcode Scanning (planned)
 - Use the device camera to scan product barcodes
 - Automatically mark scanned items as purchased
-- Handle unknown or missing product data gracefully Product Improvements
+- Handle unknown or missing product data gracefully Product Improvements (planned)
 - Shopping history
 - Re-adding frequently purchased items
 - Improved mobile usability